Mike Vreeswyk: College career

 Vreeswyk attended Temple from 1985 to 1989.
 He was a three-year starter and finished his Temple career as the fifth leading scorer of all time with 1650 points.
 He is currently tied for 12th all time with Aaron McKie.
 He also left school as the holder of every 3-point record, including all-time 3-pointers made with 271, until surpassed by Lynn Greer in 2003.
 He is currently 3rd all time in 3-pointers made.
 He also set a record with 8 made 3-pointers in a game which stood as the record until Rick Brunson and Johnny Miller surpassed that total with 9.
 Vreeswyk is currently 5th all-time in 3-point FG percentage at .392.
 Vreeswyk is also currently 7th all-time in free throw percentage at .815.
 Vreeswyk is still tied for 1st all-time in NCAA Tournament free throw percentage at 100% (18–18 in the 1987–1988 NCAA Tournament).
-The kid could shoot!
 He was a member and second leading scorer on the 1987–88 team that was ranked #1 in the country for 9 weeks.
 The Owls entered the NCAA tournament as the #1 overall seed before losing to #2 Duke in the East Regional Finals.